multei/api/README.md

 So you need to:

 1. Go to [APIs & Services](https://console.cloud.google.com/apis/dashboard);
-2. On the menu on left panel, tap on [Credentials](https://console.cloud.google.com/apis/credentials);
+2. On the menu on the left panel, tap on [Credentials](https://console.cloud.google.com/apis/credentials);
 3. At **Service Accounts** section, tap on [Manage Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts);
 4. Click on [Create Service Account](https://console.cloud.google.com/iam-admin/serviceaccounts/create);
 5. Type a name, ID and description for the new Service Account;